 A technical assessment is designed to inform the approach to a proposed application by seeking the APVMA’s assessment before it is submitted.

-Examples of technical assessments include:
+Examples of technical assessments include the assessment of:

 What are the benefits of getting a technical assessment?

 Technical assessment can provide added certainty to a proposed application.

 For example, a technical assessment of a data package an applicant is considering submitting to the APVMA as part of a proposed application can be used by the APVMA as part of the determination of a future application related to that proposal.

 This means the APVMA does not need to reassess that data when it is later submitted in connection with the registration application and can rely on its earlier assessment of that data.

 Note: an applicant would be expected to submit the APVMA’s report and the underpinning data with any subsequent registration application.

 The fees and assessment period for technical assessment are determined by the relevant assessment modules – use the decision tree in our Online Services Portal to work out the relevant fees and assessment periods for your technical assessment application.